 The money itself is spent on production jobs, your staff (soldiers, scientists and engineers), leased craft, and maintenance and extension of your bases.
 During each month you cannot have negative amounts of money.
 But if your expenses from base maintenance and salary of staff are higher, than your income + currently possessed money, you can end up with negative money after a month.
-If this no actual in-game purpose.
+If this happens twice in a game, you lose it.